 In the Community

-The Salem State University Music Department strives to enrich not only the Salem State community, but also the communities of Salem and beyond.
-The performance offerings sponsored by the music department and the SSU Center for the Creative and Performing Arts have created a valuable cultural resource on the north shore of Massachusetts.
+The Salem State University music department strives to enrich not only the Salem State community, but also the communities of Salem and beyond.
+The performance offerings sponsored by the music department and the Salem State University Center for the Creative and Performing Arts have created a valuable cultural resource on the North Shore of Massachusetts.
 The department has hosted such diverse artists as the John Scofield Trio, So Percussion, the Boston Gay Men's Chorus, Alvin Ailey II, Taylor 2, Doug Varone and Dancers, Martha Graham, and others.